shiimizu/ena/README.md

         --with-tail           Prefer to use tail json if available --with-threads        Grab threads from threads.json
         --with-thumbnails     Download thumbnails as well
-    -h, --help                Prints help information
+        --interval-dynamic    Add 5s on intervals for each NOT_MODIFIED.
+Capped -h, --help                Prints help information
     -V, --version             Prints version information